MRmantaken/MRmantaken/README.md

 - working out
 - plants
 - 🌱 I’m currently learning ...
+- React
-- to code
+- Redux
-- japanese
+- Js
-- spanish
+- Node.js
+  Quite challenging at this moment.
 - 💞️ I’m looking to collaborate on ...
 - nothing at the moment
 - 📫 How to reach me ...